creativa-nk/Reto3/README.md

 ## App information

 With this aplication yo can do:
-- create lists\
+- create lists
-- create tasks inside the list\
+- create tasks inside the list
-- delete tasks and clear list\
+- delete tasks and clear list
-- organizing tasks between them and between other lists\
+- organizing tasks between them and between other lists

+![_].()